shivanshu3/webAppsAssignments/assignment-1.md

         - The images will likely be too big to fit on the screen, but that's OK, since that will be fixed in the next task.

 2. Create a CSS stylesheet to add relevant styles that would help you design the layout for the web page.
 A few things to keep in mind:
+    - The width of the content within the website (mainBody) should be 1000px.
+    - The content (mainBody) should be centered within the web page.
+    - The mainBody div should have a different background colour than the <body>, so it stands out from the rest of the web page.
+    - Make sure that all 8 images fit nicely inside the table.
+That is, they do not overflow outside the table.
+(Hint: You need to modify the width of the images inside the table).
+    - The cursor should change to a 'hand' when hovered over the images.
+    - The images should scale to 1.1 times their original size when hovered over (Hint: Look into the transform CSS property).
+    - Add a shadow to the images when hovered over.
+    - Make the border of the images rounded on the edges when hovered over.

+Note that you do not need to setup any server to host the webpage you are creating.
+Simply open the html pape with any browser, and the webpage will be displayed.

+## Submission instructions
+- For each assignment, create a branch called assignment-, for ex: assignment-1, assignment-2, etc.
+- Make sure you push your changes to that branch before midnight (11:59 PM) on the date of the assignment deadline.